jy95/osm_opening_hours_humanized/README.md

 Attention, except if the facility is on the equator, this setting will be valid only for a short period (except if you provide coordinates, because they will be automatically updated).

-If you try to do something with a field containing solar hours without providing a location, a `humanized_opening_hours.exceptions.SolarHoursError` exception will be raised.
+If you try to do something with a field containing solar hours without providing a location, a `osm_opening_hours_humanized.exceptions.SolarHoursError` exception will be raised.

 In some very rare cases, it might be impossible to get solar hours.
 For example, in Antactica, the sun may never reach the dawn / dusk location in the sky, so the `astral` module can't return the down time.
-So, if you try to get, for example, the next change with a field containing solar hours and located in such location, a `humanized_opening_hours.exceptions.SolarHoursError` exception will also be raised.
+So, if you try to get, for example, the next change with a field containing solar hours and located in such location, a `osm_opening_hours_humanized.exceptions.SolarHoursError` exception will also be raised.

 -----